 - Restricting user/role access: The number of users and levels of access correlates to cryptographic key safety.
 While there may be a large number of keys being used in the same cryptographic system, ensuring that access control is well-defined and maintained helps to preserve its integrity.

 One of the biggest problems for cryptographic key security is that keys are often not stored securely or become visible during authentication or decryption.
-To eliminate this risk, Intertrust has developed whiteCryption Secure Key Box.
-This cryptographic library protects the foundational elements of a cryptographic system, such as encryption, key generation, and dynamic key wrapping (through import and export).
+To eliminate this risk, Intertrust developed whiteCryption Secure Key Box, an advanced white-box cryptography solution that protects the foundational elements of a cryptographic system, such as encryption, key generation, and dynamic key unwrapping (through import and export).